Skip to main content

 6 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be time-consuming and tedious, particularly those who are not accustomed to combat-heavy gameplay.
-Some users suggest that significant time investment is required to effectively progress, indicating that grinding can feel overwhelming for those more familiar with life simulation and farming genres.
+Players find the grinding aspect of the game to be time-consuming and tedious, particularly noting that it may require significant effort to progress, especially for those not accustomed to combat-heavy gameplay.
+The need for extensive grinding can detract from the overall experience, making it feel overwhelming for some.

 • “You'll need a second life for grinding.”